cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform-contact-form-submissions/README.txt

 No. You cannot.
 You need SimpleForm to activate this plugin.

+= Why this feature is not integrated in SimpleForm plugin? =

+We have designed SimpleForm to be a minimal, lightweight, fast and privacy-respectful plugin and we have wanted to keep it that way.
+You can choose to enable this feature at any time and with a single click depending on your needs.

 = Where can I check my form submissions? =

-Make sure you have selected the Data Storing option in the Settings page within General tab, then open the Submissions page.
+Make sure you have selected the “Data Storing” option in the Settings page within General tab, then open the Submissions page.

+= How can I disable storing submissions to wordpress database? =

+Go to the Settings page within General tab and uncheck the “Data Storing” option.
+The submissions list in dashboard will be removed.
+User data storing will be disabled and this data will be included only within the notification email.

-= Can I disable the IP address storing? =
+= Can I disable only the IP address storing? =

 Of course.
 You can select this option in the Settings page within General tab.

 = How to make SimpleForm meet the GDPR conditions? =

 This plugin stores personal data collected through the contact form.
-Enable the Terms checkbox in the Edit Form page, and make it a required field for requesting the user explicit consent.
+Enable the “Consent Field” in the Edit Form page and make it a required field for requesting the user explicit consent.

+= What is the name of the table where the data is stored? =

+The table name is wp_sform_submissions but if you changed your WordPress MySQl table prefix from the default wp_ to something else, this table will also have that prefix.

 == Screenshots ==

 1. Settings page
 2. Submissions page
 3. Submitted message page
-4. Terms field requirement for GDPR compliance
+4. Consent field for GDPR compliance

 == Changelog ==

+= 1.3 (27 June 2020) =
+* Added: Trash status and related view for the submissions list
+* Fixed: Pagination error when number of submissions per page is changed

 = 1.2.1 (10 May 2020) =
 * Fixed: Database update error on updating